pact-foundation/docs.pact.io/website/docs/recipes/kafka.md

 ```

 ## Kafka JSON Provider
 Lets start off by getting our test class in place with the required annotations - its pretty self explanatory, but note the names of the consumer and provider must match what we put in the corresponding consumer test.
-We'll also add a @BeforeEach which tells PACT we're running Message related tests (rather than HTTP), and implement the @TestTemplate method.
+We'll also add a `@BeforeEach` which tells Pact we're running Message related tests (rather than HTTP), and implement the `@TestTemplate` method.
 Finally, we have a couple of constants that we'll need in the next step:
 ```
 @Provider("jsonKafkaProviderApp")
 @Consumer("jsonKafkaConsumerApp")